-I was pleasantly surprised when searching for the best chicken coop plans – there’s so many awesome options.
+I was pleasantly surprised when searching for the best plans to discover that there are so many awesome options.

-That’s because you can find so many chicken coop’s plans for free out there on the internet.
+That’s because you can find so many lans for free out there on the internet.
 A single chicken website, Backyard Chicken, has over 3,000 of them!
-So, you’ll never be stuck for choice.
+So, you’ll never be stuck for a choice.

 There’s only problem with this strategy of building your chicken coop on the cheap and that’s the sad fact that not all of these plans are created equally well.

-Well, that’s were we come in -a list of 12 DIY ideas for chicken coops that have the best chicken coop plans, ones that you can work through with a minimum of fuss to make your feathered friends a home that they can be proud of.
+Well, that’s were we come in.
+We’ve put together a list of DIY ideas for coops and the best coop plans.
+Ones that you can work through with a minimum of fuss to make your feathered friends a home that they can be proud of.

 What Makes For A Good Chicken Coop?

-Yes, chicken cannibalism is a real thing and if it happens in the coop – it’s probably because it was too crowded.
+Yes, chicken cannibalism is a real thing and if it happens in the chicken coop it’s probably because it was too crowded.

 Where To Put Your Coop?